OAI/OpenAPI-Specification/blog-post.md

 ## Summary of changes

-The releases include as many explanations, clarifications and expanded sections as we could manage, driven mostly by the questions and comments we get from the users and tools creators of OpenAPI.
+The releases include as many explanations, clarifications and expanded sections as we could manage, driven mostly by the questions and comments we get from the users and tools creators of the OpenAPI Specification.
 The highlights include a lot of new content to expand on existing content and reduce ambiguity.
 The sections regarding parameters, encoding and schemas have had significant updates and expansion to cover more cases.
 You will also find some security clarifications and a whole new "Security Considerations" section has been added.

 Look out for additional appendices with some great explanations that support the additions to the main body of the specification.
 We added a great collection of new content sections and appendix entries about handling data including data types, serialization and encoding.
-In 3.1, there is more information about parsing documents and resolving references since the adoption of JSON Schema.
+In 3.1, there is more information about parsing documents and resolving references since the adoption of full JSON Schema compatibility.

 The updates also strayed into distinctly "meta" areas, so we've also got:

 - examples of using the `example(s)` fields
-- reference to a schema to represent the OpenAPI schema
+- reference to a JSON Schema to represent the OpenAPI Specification schema
 - we have clearly defined when something was undefined or implementation dependent

 ## Beyond the specification